 Cushing Syndrome and Steroid Use in Asthma

-I was reminded today that while many doctors may put patients on steroids to control inflammation related to asthma, there is very little conversation about what life on steroids is like or potential side effects such as Cushing syndrome.
-For patients that experience these side effects it is important that they have the information about what to do, when to contact a practitioner and anything they can do to minimize exacerbating side effect risks.
+I was reminded today that while many doctors may put patients on steroids to control inflammation related to asthma, there is very little conversation about what life on steroids is like, or potential side effects, such as Cushing syndrome.
+For patients that experience these side effects, it is important that they have the information about what to do when to contact a practitioner, and anything they can do to minimize exacerbating side effect risks.

-What is Cushings Syndrome
+What is Cushings syndrome

 You may be asking yourself, what is Cushing syndrome.
 Cushing syndrome occurs when your body is exposed to high levels of the hormone cortisol for a long time.
 Cushing syndrome is sometimes referred to as hypercortisolism.
 The condition can also occur when your body makes too much cortisol on its own.1

-Treatment for Cushing Syndrome
+Treatment for Cushing syndrome

 Treatments for Cushing syndrome include returning your body's cortisol production to normal, this noticeably improves your symptoms.
 The earlier treatment begins, the better your chances for recovery.
-The catch with treatment is that in some circumstance the best may to treat the Cushing may be the discontinuation of steroids which can have definite impacts on asthma stability.
+The catch with treatment is that in some circumstances the best way to treat the Cushing may be the discontinuation of steroids which can have definite impacts on asthma stability.
 Your doctor will prescribe a plan that will work best for you.
 This may include the addition of another treatment and a plan to taper your steroids over a period of time.

-Personally, I have struggled with Cushing at a few different times.
+Personally, I have struggled with Cushing a few different times.
 While the symptoms have been brutal from time to time, I have been able to work on making improvements.
-My personal experiences have included reduction of my oral prednisone dose and the use of some prednisone sparing strategies.
+My personal experiences have included a reduction of my oral prednisone dose and the use of some prednisone sparing strategies.
 If you are bothered by these symptoms it is important to discuss your feelings with your physician as there may be other options out there for you.